 What material(s) is it made of?
 Why might these have been chosen?
 (If this is a replica what were the originals made from?)

-What condition is it in?

 Where do you think it w as found?

 What do you think it is c called?

-What do you think the c

 Tick the box/boxes to be

 A luxury item A useful item An ordinary item A valuable item

 Who might have used it ?

-What difference did the
+s lives?

-What can this object tel l us about life in?
+What can this object tel l us about life in? -

-33